t4d-classes/react-redux-typescript_04182022/demo-app/exercises/exercise-2.md

 Id, Make, Model, Year, Color, Price

-2. Display a static table of cars with each car row displayed with hard coded car data.
+2. Display a static table of two cars with each car row displayed with hard coded car data.
 Do not dynamically build the car rows.

 3. Ensure it works!